Tobey C. Herzog

 Growing up in a small town in central Illinois (Peru) and lettering in three sports (baseball, basketball, and football) at LaSalle-Peru Township High School, I decided at an early age that I was going to be a professional athlete—probably a catcher for the Chicago White Sox.
 But dreams don’t always materialize.
 After playing baseball and basketball for one year at Illinois Wesleyan University, I changed my career goal to becoming an English teacher and high school basketball coach, so I served for three years as the junior varsity basketball coach at Illinois Wesleyan.
 Marriage, two years in the U.S. Army (including one year in the Vietnam War), and a Ph.D. in nineteenth-century British Literature (dissertation on Charles Dickens and Thomas Hardy) once again changed those plans.

-I now find myself having just completed 35 years of teaching in the English Department at Wabash—a job that I thoroughly enjoy because of the Wabash traditions, the liberal arts curriculum, and most of all the students.
-I have also drawn upon my military background in serving 26 years as the Faculty Marshal (the person in the big scarlet cap who leads the graduation procession) and in teaching and publishing (three books and numerous articles) in the field of American literature about the Vietnam War, especially the works of soldier-author Tim O’Brien.
-I also regularly conduct business writing workshops for companies and leadership training programs.
-And that goal of becoming a professional athlete—well, I do play in the NBA (Wabash’s Noontime Basketball Association); dreams do come true.
+I now find myself retired, having completed 38 years of teaching in the English Department at Wabash—a job that I thoroughly enjoyed because of the Wabash traditions, the liberal arts curriculum, and most of all the bright and highly motivated students.
+During my time at Wabash, I also drew upon my military background in serving 27 years as the Faculty Marshal (the person in the big scarlet cap who leads the graduation procession) and in teaching and publishing (four books and numerous articles) in the field of American literature about the Vietnam War, especially the works of soldier-author Tim O’Brien.
+In retirement, I also continue to conduct business writing workshops for companies and leadership training programs and give occasional presentations on Tim O'Brien and Vietnam War literature.
+And that goal of becoming a professional athlete—well, I still occasionally play in the NBA (Wabash’s Noontime Basketball Association); dreams do come true.

 B.A. in English, Illinois Wesleyan University